 If your child was injured during labor and delivery and you believe those injuries were preventable, you may find it helpful to speak with a birth injury attorney.
 The guidance of a birth injury attorney can help you determine if a birth injury occurred, if a healthcare provider was negligent, and if your legal rights were violated.

-Contact Brown Wharton & Brothers to speak with one of our skilled, compassionate birth injury attorneys.
+Contact Birth Injury Guide to speak with one of our skilled, compassionate birth injury attorneys.
 We understand the difficult nature of birth injury cases, and our passion is protecting you and your family and getting you the help you deserve.
-Fill out our online form or call us to schedule your no-obligation consultation.
+Fill out our online form or call us for your no-obligation consultation.